Confirm-Solutions/confirmasaurus/README.md

 ## Getting set up

 See here for a local set up.
-Look at the [cloud documentation for setting up on AWS or GitHub Codespaces].
+Look at the [cloud documentation for setting up on AWS or GitHub Codespaces](cloud/README.md).

 To get a fully functional development environment...